-The most popular ivy houseplant is English ivy (Hedera helix), which exists in dozens of cultivars.
-Other Hedera species can be identified based on their leaf shapes and other physical characteristics.
+The most popular ivy houseplant is English ivy (Hedera helix, USDA hardiness zones 4-11), which exists in dozens of cultivars.
+Other ivy species can be identified based on their leaf shapes and other physical characteristics.
 Because so many ivy species exist — plus plenty of lookalikes — it's best to use a tool called a dichotomous key to identify a particular plant.

 Video of the Day